Delays in Spiking Neural Networks: A State Space Model Approach: Methods

-From the above calculations, we observe that the number of additional parameters introduced by the delay mechanism is ~$\Nstateshift \Hneurons \NbLayers$, and only if the matrix~$\Abfsnnshift$ is trainable.
-Even in this case, the number of delay-related parameters remains relatively small compared to the number of synaptic connections, which scale as~$\Hneurons^2$.
-Relatively small values of $\Nstateshift$ get competitive performance, see Section. \ref{sec:results}.
-Hence, since $\Hneurons$ is much larger than both ~$\Nstateshift$ or~$\NbLayers$ in both LIF and adLIF networks, the added computational and parametric overhead of incorporating delays is negligible.
+From the above calculations, the delay mechanism introduces approx.~$\Nstateshift \Hneurons \NbLayers$ additional parameters, but only if the matrix $\Abfsnnshift$ is trainable. \textbf{If $\Abfsnnshift$ is non-trainable, the number of trainable parameters does not not increase i.e. it is equal to the number of trainable parameters of the neuron without delays.} Even when $\Abfsnnshift$ is trainable, the number of delay-related parameters is small compared to the number of synaptic connections, which scale as $\Hneurons^2$.
+Relatively small values of $\Nstateshift$ already achieve competitive performance (see Section~\ref{sec:results}).
+Hence, since $\Hneurons$ is expected to be chosen as much larger than both $\Nstateshift$ and $\NbLayers$ in LIF and adLIF networks, the additional computational and parametric overhead from incorporating delays is typically negligible.

-In the remainder of this section, we compare the number of trainable parameters introduced by our proposed delay modeling with those reported in related work.
+We now compare the number of trainable parameters introduced by our delay formulation with those reported in related work.